Life Insurance

 Term Life Insurance

-Term life polices do not include cash value accumulation.
-Instead they are strictly used for a death benefit.
+Term life policies do not include cash value accumulation.
+Instead, they are strictly used for a death benefit.
 Because of this, term life policies are often some of the least expensive life insurance contracts available.

 Permanent Life Insurance policies grant total coverage for an insured’s life, so long as contract terms are met and the policy stays in force.
 Permanent Life Insurance also includes a cash value component that accumulates during the period of coverage.